 We are still teaching to the same learning outcomes and in this way the content is not changing.
 We might just do things in a slightly different order within projects so that any hands-on production work is push out to occur once we are back on campus.
 Your assessment will largely look the same.
 You will still upload assignment material to Moodle.

-Our global SAE community has managed to negotiate some great access to software that might be helpful.
-Check out the link here.
-If however, you do not have the software needed to undertake some work, chat with your Course Coordinator to talk through options.
+Whenever extensive lockdowns occur, our global SAE community aims to negotiate access to software that might be helpful.
+You’ll be informed of any such deals through your Slack channels.
+If you do not have the software needed to undertake some work, chat with your Course Coordinator to talk through options.

 These courses continue in exactly the same way that they did while on campus.
 As a reminder, the teaching hours associated with CC500, CC600 and CC700 are embedded into your other projects so that the professional skills are developed in situ rather than as purely theoretical constructs.

 The Level 6 and Level 7 students who are undertaking work placements will still need to complete their required hours (40 hours per year, 80 hours in total) by the end of the year.
-However, we recognise that these hours have been difficult to undertake during lockdown.
-We are therefore seeking NZQA approval to offer some of these hours on site, through an SAE organised event.
+However, we recognise that these hours can be difficult to undertake during lockdown, so if needed we may offer some of these hours on site, through an SAE organised event.
 If you have any particular concerns, please reach out to our Industry Advisor Dave Johnston on firstname.lastname@example.org

-This is still very possible within the online space – indeed developing online collaborative skills is particularly valuable in the current age.
+Collaborating is essential to the creative industries, so a key skill we teach at SAE.
+Collaborating with others can easily occur both on campus as well as within the online space – indeed developing online collaborative skills is particularly valuable in the current age.
 So wherever possible, we will still be engaging in cross-discipline collaboration.
 Your Course Coordinator will advise you about how this will work for particular courses.